prashant-rathod/GAT/docs/sna.md

 ### Measures

 SNA includes several basic network measures that utilize the NetworkX [API](https://networkx.github.io/documentation/networkx-1.10/index.html).
 Node-dependent measures output a **dict** of measures keyed by node name that are stored as SNA class variables.
-While not all measures are visible in the tool, the class methods for network measurement are as follows (measure for which the network is converted to an undirected networks are noted):
+While not all measures are visible in the tool, the class methods for network measurement are as follows (measures for which the network is converted to an undirected networks are noted):

 - System-Wide Measures
 	- [`sna.center()`](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.algorithms.distance_measures.center.html)